swiftlang/swift/lib/Syntax/README.md

 additional information: a pointer to a parent, the position in which the node occurs in its parent, and cached children.

-For example, if we have a `StructDeclSyntaxData`, wrapping a `RawSyntax` for a struct declaration, we might ask for the generic parameter clause.
+For example, if we have a `SyntaxData`, wrapping a `RawSyntax` for a struct declaration, we might ask for the generic parameter clause.
 At first, this is only represented in the raw syntax.
-On first ask, we thaw those out by creating a new `GenericParameterClauseSyntaxData`, cache it as our child, set its parent to `this`, and send it back to the caller.
+On first ask, we thaw those out by creating a new `SyntaxData`, cache it as our child, set its parent to `this`, and send it back to the caller.
 These cached children are strong references, keeping the syntax tree alive in memory.